iammer/calc10/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+* ember build
+* copy contents of dist directory to the root of your webserver

 ## Further Reading / Useful Links